 - Salted Caramel: fill with whipped cream, top with salted caramel

 - Pumpkin: fill with pumpkin cream cheese filling, top with a dusting of confectioners’ sugar or brown butter icing from this peach Bundt cake

 - Raspberry: fill with raspberry jam, top with vanilla icing or a dusting of confectioners’ sugar

 - Nutella: Swap peanut butter for Nutella in the mousse recipe below

-- Mocha: fill with mocha whipped cream, top with chocolate ganache recipe below.
+- Mocha: fill with mocha whipped cream, top with chocolate ganache.
 For mocha whipped cream, add 1 teaspoon espresso powder to homemade whipped cream.

 Which will you try first?!Print